vijithassar/memento/README.md

 # Data #

 memento binds arrays.
 Each item in the array must have "start" and "end" properties in order to be recalled at the proper time.
-It doesn't necessarily have to be a hashmap, though – you can bind an array of anything else (strings, numbers, arrays, nulls, etc) as long as you define "start" and "end" as additional properties on the item first.
+It doesn't necessarily have to be a hashmap, though – you can bind an array of anything else as long as you define "start" and "end" as additional properties on the item first.

 ```javascript
 // fruits with corresponding ranges